What To Do When You See White Spots On Teeth

 Are these spots dangerous?

 Your dentist should be able to identify the reason why these spots have appeared on your teeth and possibly offer solutions.
-It never hurts, however, to ask if one of these could be the cause.
+It never hurts, however, to ask your dentist if one of the the following 5 causes, could be the one in your case.

 There are several possible causes of white spots on teeth: